antonino-mazzeo/Corso-Sistemi_Embedded/README.md

 9. J. Sauermann, M. Thelen, "Realtime Operating Systems Concepts and Implementation of Microcontrollers for Embedded Systems",

-10. Manuals and data sheets of the various devices used and provided by the course.
+10. Manuals and data sheets of the various components utilized in the Course lab.

 <link to programma_corso_sistemi_embedded.pdf>